sahilrajput03/sahilrajput03/blog-stocks.md

 TODO:
 - learn how to view your own shares on kite
-- learn how to short a stock on kite in day trading (to learn how it works, though I want to only do multiple-day trdaing only)
+- learn how to short a stock on kite in day trading (to learn how it works, though I want to only do delivery stocks only)
 - learn how to use stop loss with delivery stocks

 ***